WALKS OF ART

 Cupid fires an arrow.

-The orange grove behind them is deep and dark and full.
+The orange grove behind is deep, dark, and full of life.

 Primavera — image 1